Middle White buying guide

 If you want to buy a Middle White pig, make sure you are getting the real thing.
 Remember that without a pedigree, it’s just another pig.
 If you want to sell Middle White pigs by name, or Middle White pork, then your pigs must be pedigree registered.

 Only registered pigs will be included on the Breeds at Risk Register, as part of the national conservation effort to save our native breeds.
-For advice on buying your Middle White pig contact your breed rep or the Middle White Pig Breeders’ Club (refer to the Middle White breed page for contact details).
+For advice on buying your Middle White pig contact your breed rep or the Middle White Pig Breeders’ Club.